 - Personal Development & Education – including; Leadership, Supportive Athletic Routine, Self-Awareness, Problem Solving, Effective Time Management.

 - Professional Development & Education – including; Sports Nutrition, Physical Literacy, Effective Communication, Self-Marketing & Branding, Media Training· ‘

 - Ongoing Access to SWAS’s Medical Support Network – as trusted and recommended by SWAS.

 - Professional Certification Opportunities – i.e. First Aid Certificate, Online Education Platforms: Sport Relevant, etc.

 Athlete Wellness Monitoring – supporting and monitoring athlete’s daily professional physical load and personal mental wellbeing in aid of daily health management and crisis aversion and identification.

 In sports where SWAS does not have a partnered squad program, athletes may apply for the Individual Athlete Program.
 The Individual Athlete Program supports talented athletes from a variety of Olympic, Paralympic and non-Olympic (Commonwealth Games) sports.

-- Notification of application outcome to athletes February 2018
+- Notification of application outcome to athletes by 3 February 2020

 Who is eligible for assistance?